 But what happens when the payoff doesn’t meet your expectations?
 What happens when the only reason you’re in the job is because of the money?
 What happens when the stress of your job or relationship isn’t worth it anymore?

-You procrastinate!
 You become frustrated and demotivated and stop doing what you know you should be doing.
+You become ineffective.

 Brian Tracy, motivational speaker and author of the bestselling book, Eat That Frog!, says that work will never end—there will always be something to do.

-Therefore, the best way to beat procrastination and work toward your maximum productivity is to identify what motivates you to get things done.
+Therefore, the best way to stay focussed and work toward your maximum effectiveness is to identify what motivates you to get things done.
 To identify your payoff or reward.

 And the best question to identify your payoff (what I call, ‘Retaining Your Reward’), is to ask yourself this question put forward by Brian Tracy: